S. short vowels generally lengthened in monosyllables; [C*V̆C] > [C*V̄C]

 As discussed above, vowel-lengthening did not occur in monosyllables ending in [m], [ŋ], most likely because these sounds were consonant clusters at the time of vowel-lengthening.
 Perhaps Tolkien also considered an alternate phonetic rule whereby monosyllables ending in any nasal were immune to vowel-lengthening, even if they were single consonants.
 If so, this scenario seems to be less common than vowel-lengthening before [n].

 Vowel lengthening in monosyllables ending a vowel: Most monosyllables ending in a vowel qualify as “minor” words: conjunctions, prepositions, pronouns, etc. These generally don’t show any lengthening, as noted above.
-There are a small number of monosyllabic nouns ending vowels, however, and these words generally do show vowel-lengthening:
+There are a small number of monosyllabic nouns ending in vowels, however, and these words generally do show vowel-lengthening:

 |a:||S. hwâ “breeze”, S. iâ “chasm”|